Sunderlandkyl/gaze/README.md

-printcursor.py and GazePointerdll_Usage.py are meant to be using together with the GazePointer software which can be downloaded here (https://sourceforge.net/projects/gazepointer/).
+igtlGaze.py is meant to be using together with the GazePointer software which can be downloaded here (https://sourceforge.net/projects/gazepointer/).

 After running GazePointer you would first calibrate then select 'Control Mouse Cursor'.
-Then run printcursor to continuously print out the cardinal location of your gaze.
-GazePointerdll_Usage.py will print out eye coordinates in whatever python IDE used.
-It uses GazePointer.dll
+Then run printcursor to continuously print out the cardinal location of your gaze. igtlGaze.py will send OpenIGTLink messages containing the region/gaze position data to any connected clients.

-Note: you will need to import 'win32gui' to have the script work.